 Some do not feel the need to become an associate and this is fine.
 Others do and find it to be something quite transformative and significant in their inner life and spiritual journey.

 One becomes an associate by signing one’s name on the Associate’s card, a yellow card on which is printed the ULT Declaration of Policy on one side and the associate form on the other.

 The cards are available at all Lodges or study groups, or you can request it to be sent by mail by contacting one’s local Lodge or the Los Angeles Lodge.

 Anyone can become an associate, even if they live in an area or country where there is currently no ULT.
 Numerous associates have never even been to a Lodge or attended a meeting but feel a great connection with the work and mission of the ULT.

-After writing their name and address on the card, it is then handed back or sent back, at which point the person is registered as an associate.
+After writing their name and address on the card, it is then handed back or sent back, after which the person is registered.

 Before Becoming An Associate

-Before signing the Associates card you should study the implications of the “Declaration of the ULT.”
-After that you may or may not offer to sign the Associate Card.
+Before signing the Associate’s card you should study the implications of the “Declaration of the ULT.”
+After that you may or may not offer to sign the card.
 The decision means that which the individual intends in his own “Heart” to support and sustain.
 So there is no room for false promises.
 All signers determine for themselves what they will do.
 The commitment is to Theosophy, to one’s own HIGHER SELF, and to no outside individual or “form.”

 The ULT will continue to offer its help and facilities to all comers.